 Inquiry based teaching strategies are a powerful tool for educators looking to connect with their students and apply STEM principles.
 But when first using these strategies. some students will really struggle with the free form nature that STEAM learning can take.
 The lack of structure can be intimidating and worrisome for those used to the step by step nature normally used to teach school topics.
 Especially if they are normally instructed through each step and not allowed to experiment or explore.
-For these students this type of learning keep in mind the 4 different types of inquiry instruction and use the one most appropriate for your students, project and situation.
+For these students this type of learning can be difficult at first, but with some practice they will soon master this powerful technique.

-Understanding 4 Inquiry Based Teaching Strategies
+Inquiry Based Learning Strategies

 Structured Inquiry is along the line of traditional teaching methods.
 The teacher leads the students as they work through the process as a class together.
 Let’s use a lesson in Ancient Egypt as an example, where the STEM lesson involves building catapults.
 With structured inquiry, the teacher gives the lessons, then all the materials, with detailed instructions they use as a class to build their catapults together.
 This is where many people find themselves when doing STEAM but a long term goal should be to work through the other approaches to encourage children to develop their skills as learners and pilots in their learning journey.

 Guided Inquiry involves the teacher choosing the topic or questions, then the students are left to develop their own methods of inquiry and processes for moving through concepts.
 With our example, the teacher may teach concepts of engineering and warfare in Ancient Egypt.
 From there, students research and build their choice of items from the time period, they are not limited to building a catapult.
 Perhaps they want to build a model of a pyramid or a ship, or maybe explore creating their own paper and ink and drawing hieroglyphs.

 Free Inquiry allows the students to take ownership over their learning, including topic selection, questions, methods and goals.
 In this instance, the teacher lets the students chose whichever ideas they wish under the main umbrella topic of Ancient Egypt.
 They can delve into the topic in any way they desire and explore the concepts and ideas that appeal to them.
 This requires a lot of self-discipline and comfort with self-directed learning.
 It is best to wait until the students are comfortable with student led learning before starting free inquiry.